Eight persons booked into Detention Center Tuesday - WyoToday.com

 All persons arrested or cited are presumed innocent until convicted in a court of law

-During the past 96 hours ending at 7 a.m.
-Wednesday, June 2, 2021, eight persons were booked into the Fremont County Detention Center in Lander for charges including three felony charges and 18 misdemeanor charges.
-There were 73 calls for service in the past 24 hour period.
+During the past 24 hours ending at 7 a.m.
+Friday, June 4, 2021, three persons were booked into the Fremont County Detention Center in Lander for charges five misdemeanor charges.
+There were 41 calls for service in the past 24 hour period.

 Arrests/Citations June 1 to June 2/2021